jsonx-org/java/README.md

 ### Why **JSONX**?

-#### CohesionFirst™
+#### CohesionFirst

-Developed with the CohesionFirst™ approach, **JSONX** is the cohesive alternative to the creation of JSON classes that offers validation and fail-fast execution.
+Developed with the CohesionFirst approach, **JSONX** is the cohesive alternative to the creation of JSON classes that offers validation and fail-fast execution.
 Made possible by the rigorous conformance to design patterns and best practices in every line of its implementation, **JSONX** is a complete solution for the creation and management of a JSON interface model, both for consumers and producers.

 #### Cohesive Binding Between JSON and Java Classes